Interview with the founders of the Driven Woman Network in Switzerland

 I offered to become her accountability partner.
 She offered to be mine, in building new healthy cooking habits.
 That conversation made me think about the importance of having an accountability partner and a support network of women who are ready to listen and help when you are overwhelmed by …well, life.

-I believe the Driven Network & the Festival of Doers’ success are rooted into the deep understanding of the founders of what women really want, and need, today.
+I believe the Driven Network & the Festival of Doers’ success are rooted in the deep understanding of the founders of what women really want, and need today.
 One of their newsletters captures this perfectly:

 The number of women looking for purpose is growing.
 Regardless of age or stage of life, women are seeking an identity and a legacy that is all their own outside their children.
 What these women want isn’t more money – they seek self-actualization, contributing their intrinsic gifts to make a difference.

 Once we stop letting others belittle our ideas we end our struggle and start thriving.
 A completely new wave of women-centred innovation will grow out of this newly found confidence.

 Superhuman Connective asked 177 women entrepreneurs WHY they started their own business and the number one reason was to create work that is more fulfilling.

 Today I am meeting Fiona Flintham and Leonie Troxler, the two co-founders of DrivenWoman and Heads of DriveWoman Switzerland, who are also mums and business owners, and we are going to talk about the upcoming Festival of Doers in Zurich this September, how women are growing up personally and globally and how we are finally making it happen on our own terms and conditions!